 In the March court of 1733, "Ordered that John Disharoon be Overseer of the road from the Long bridge to Thomas Breretons plantation &a."
 (SoJ-1733/35:138).
 In the March court of 1735/6 "John Disharoone Jun.r appointed Overseer of the Roads in Stead of John Disharoon Sen.r (for) Wickacomoco hund" (SoJ-1735/37:131)

 John Disharoon wrote his will on Mar 19 1754 and it was proven in Worcester Co. but no date is given.
-(He is listed as near age 78)
+(He states herein that he is near age 78)

 - To son Michael, the plantation whereon he now dwells part of tract "Ascues Choice" with a division with my son John Disharoon.
 He also to get my (black)Smith's tools and one bond I have against him for £20 and one for £10.

 - To son John, the plantation whereon he dwells, part of "Ascues Choice" and the dwelling plantation whereon I now live and the land on tract "Come By Chance" containing 85a, also negro woman Fancy, negro girl Joan and all their increase, one old negro man Coffey, one old negro woman Grace and my best set of wearing clothes of a dark color, a fine hat, a silk handerchief, one stock and stock buckle, pair of shoes and silver shoe buckles, and one pair of wistord stckings

 - To son William, the plantation whereon he now lives, on tract "Frizzells Enjoyment" containing 150a of land and negro man Obing and negro child Ploynah

 - To daughter Mary Dorman, negro girl Grace and negro boy Ben

 - To daughter Betty Owens, negro girl Subbinah for Betty's life and afterwards to go to 3 grandchildren James, Sarah and John Collet